5 Thanksgiving Wine Strategies

 Considering most festive dinners of which we know begin in the afternoon and run well into the night, there's several hours of elbow-bending ahead.
 You don't want to be the amateur who passes out on the couch before the turkey is served.

-Also, many of you will have more than one feast to attend, so arriving at the next day’s celebration with the booze flu is no fun for anyone.
+Also, many of you will have more than one feast to attend, so arriving at the next day’s holiday brunch with the booze flu is no fun for anyone.

 Consider serving lower alcohol wines in the afternoon and reserving your big boys for the meal.
 Riesling, Gewurztraminer, and Prosecco are all naturally lower in alcohol, and will keep you fresh, bright, and classy for the day ahead.